rownd/wordpress/readme.txt

 3. Manage your Rownd integration easily through our simple settings pane.

 == Changelog ==
+= 1.2.3 =
+* Fix: Rownd IDs were not added to user meta for existing users
+* Fix: Anonymous user ID might be set when calling the WP/WC REST API without a Rownd token
+* Feature: Support fetching users via Rownd ID in the WP and WC REST APIs

 = 1.2.2 =
 * Fix: a bug in the `profile_update` hook could cause order failures during the WooCommerce checkout process
 * Fix: the setting specifying where a user should sign in during a WooCommerce checkout flow did not reflect properly in the admin page